 Canning, S. S., Neal, M., Fine, M. & Meese, K. J., 2002

 Dr. Canning directs the Urban Community Health Lab.
 The aim of this lab is to foster the health and flourishing of children, adults, and families living in poor, urban communities as well as the professionals and volunteers who serve there.

-Currently, there are two active streams of research, affectionately known as Sisters’ Keepers & Going the Distance.
+Currently, there are two active streams of research, affectionately known as Sisters’ Keepers and Going the Distance.

-The first seeks to understand & support the health of patients at the Lawndale Christian Health Center in Chicago.
-Current projects target depression & domestic violence in women & low birth-weight in their babies.
-Another examines language & perceptions of Spanish-speaking online discussion group participants describing pregnancy & postpartum and mood experiences.
-Future projects could involve other patient groups & concerns within behavioral health.
+The first seeks to understand and support the health of patients at the Lawndale Christian Health Center in Chicago.
+Current projects target depression and domestic violence in women and low birth-weight in their babies.
+Another examines language and perceptions of Spanish-speaking online discussion group participants describing pregnancy and postpartum and mood experiences.
+Future projects could involve other patient groups and concerns within behavioral health.

-The second line of research is aimed at understanding & encouraging healthy practices, wellbeing & faithfulness in individuals & faith-based community organizations serving in high-stress, poor contexts.
+The second line of research is aimed at understanding and encouraging healthy practices, wellbeing and faithfulness in individuals and faith-based community organizations serving in high-stress, economically poor contexts.